OPALX-project/OPAL/README.md

 ```

 ## To use UNDULATOR element
+An example to run and test can be found in the folder `src/examples-OPAL-FEL/`
-Example to instantiate an undulator/wiggler
+Here is an example on ho to instantiate an undulator/wiggler
 ```
     // Parameters for full-wave simulation of an undulator/wiggler, based on MITHRA FEL solver by Arya Fallahi.
     // The full-wave solver will start at ELEMEDGE.